Keeganw3/News-Explosion-Fork/README.md

 ## Post's Stories
-* When a user clicks on a card post they are sent to page with the hero image and headline at the top and the body of text about the post below with the author similar to the card post.
+* When a user clicks on a card post they are sent to a page with the hero image and headline at the top and the body of text about the post below with the author similar to the card post.
+An admin must approve a post in order for it to appear on the website.

 ![Post's Stories(Text)](/static/images/pp4-posts-stories-screenshot1.png)

 ## Commenting on Posts
 * A comment section is displayed underneath the post so people can share their thoughts.

-Users with accounts can comment on posts once an admin has approved the comment.
-Admins are also able to delete comments in case they change their mind.
+* Users with accounts can comment on posts once an admin has approved the comment.
+Admins are also able to delete comments in case they change their minds.

 ![Post's Stories(Comments)](static/images/pp4-post-stories-screenshot2.png)

-When a user has left a comment they are given an alert to notify them.
+* When a user has left a comment they are given an alert to notify them.

 ![Comment's Alert](static/images/pp4-comment-alert.png)

 ## Account Registration
 ### Registration Page
-* This application allows the user to create an account to login and access additional features on the app.
-When registering the webpage will ask for a username (that doesn't already exist), an optional email, a password and the password a second time to confirm it.
+* This application allows the user to create an account to log in and access additional features on the app.
+When registering the webpage will ask for a username (that doesn't already exist), an optional email, a password, and the password a second time to confirm it.
 The webpage will detect the strength of the password entered to make sure it isn't too small or easy to figure out.

 ![Registration page](static/images/pp4-registration-page.png)

 ### Login Page
 * Logging in lets the user leave comments on posts.
-The register and log in links are only in the navbar whenever the user isn't already logged in.
-When the user is logged in the navbar replaces register and login with logout to easily allow the user to sign out when they're done.
+The register and login links are only in the navbar whenever the user isn't already logged in.
+When the user is logged in the navbar replaces register and log in with log out to easily allow the user to sign out when they're done.

 ![Login page](static/images/pp4-login-page.png)

 ### Logout Page
-* The logout page will ask the user if they are certain that they would like to logout and they must press a button to confirm this.
+* The logout page will ask the user if they are certain that they would like to log out and they must press a button to confirm this.

 ![Logout page](static/images/pp4-logout-page.png)

 ## Footer
 * The footer is used to add authenticity to the website and to let people know that this is strictly for educational use only.

 ![Footer](static/images/pp4-footer-screenshot.png)

 # Future Features to be added
 ### Likes/Dislikes
-* This would allow the user to like and dislike posts to and give people an indicator about whether they should read it or not.
+* This would allow the user to like and dislike posts and give people an indicator of whether they should read them or not.

 ### Post Filter
-* Ideally a user could filter through different posts based on the type of new story it is e.g. (medical, tv, celebrity), how recent it is and the number of comments (interactivity) to give the user an easier time of navigating the website and posts.
+* Ideally, a user could filter through different posts based on the type of new story it is e.g. (medical, tv, celebrity), how recent it is and the number of comments (interactivity) to give the user an easier time navigating the website and posts.

 ### Dates
 * This would allow users to see how relevant the post and comments are.

 ### Allow users to make posts
-* Users would have much greater influence over the website through being able to leave posts.
+* Users would have much greater influence over the website by being able to leave posts.

 ### Restyling of admin pages
-* The admin pages all add functionality to the wesbite but they don't match the website's theme or have its core features (navbar and footer).
+* The admin pages all add functionality to the website but they don't match the website's theme or have its core features (navbar and footer).

 # Technologies Used
 ## Languages Used
 * HTML - A mark-up language that uses semantic structures.
 * CSS - Cascade style sheets are used to style the quiz and website.
-* Javascript - Programming language used to make the quiz.
-* Python - Programming language used to create the databases, models and views for this website.
+* Python - Programming language used to create the databases, models, and views for this website.

 ## Libraries, Frameworks and Programs
 * Gitpod - Used as a platform for writing code.
 The command line commits and pushes to GitHub.